 A third of people over 65, and half of people over 80, fall at least once a year, with falls the most common cause of death from injury in the over 65s.
 Falls cost the NHS over £2bn and over 4 million bed days a year, and represent half of all admissions for accidental injury particularly hip fracture with one in three people with a hip fracture dying within a year.
 Falmouth is currently leading a major research project, in collaboration with Cornwall Care, that is testing a range of technologies that can help prevent falls.

-This project is part of the Technology-Enabled Health & Care research programme.
+This project is related to the Design for Health and Care research programme.